 The problems associated with dying intestate begin with the fact that the decedent can not decide and control who will receive his or her assets.
 The intestacy laws determine whether the assets will be distributed to his or her spouse, children, parents, siblings or more distant relatives.
 These relatives may have had little or no contact with the decedent while he or she was alive or the decedent may have had a poor relationship with them.
 In this situation, an intestate laws attorney in New York City may provide useful guidance.

 Unfortunately, the decedent in these cases did not take the time to prepare a last will that would have expressed his or her intentions as to the disposition of the estate.
 A will would have designated the decedent's beneficiaries.

 Regardless of the size of an estate, most adults — young and old — and their families benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney and Living Will.
-I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.
+As a New York City intestate laws lawyer, I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.
 I have also represented many family members in Court proceedings relating to intestate estates and estate administration.

 If you are interested in speaking with me about your estate, call (212) 355-2575 or e-mail for an appointment with an intestate laws lawyer in New York City.